Element-Research/hypero/README.md

 hex:updateLearningCurve(trainCurve, validCurve, testCurve)
 ```

-If you are motivated, you can also log a much of other metadata for you experiment:
+If you are motivated, you can also log a bunch of other metadata for you experiment:
 ```lua
 hex:updateName(xp:name())
 hex:updateHostname(dp.hostname())